mtnvencenzo/cezzis-pycore/.github/SECURITY.md

 ## 🚨 Reporting a Vulnerability

-The Cezzis Cocktails RAG Agent team takes security bugs seriously.
+The Cezzis PyCore team takes security bugs seriously.
 We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

 ### Where to Report